ZhiwenLiu99/Lomas/traffic_gen/README.md

 We provide 4 flow-size distributions to generate all2all & incast trace. `WebSearch_distribution.txt` and `FbHdp_distribution.txt` are the ones used in the HPCC paper. `AliStorage2019.txt` are collected from Alibaba's production distributed storage system in 2019. `GoogleRPC2008.txt` are Google's RPC size distribution before 2008.

-#### For EDU1 & EDU2
+#### For EDU1_adv & EDU2_adv

 We use trained model by *Lomas (APNet`22)* to generate two real world datacenter traces ([EDU1 and EDU2](https://pages.cs.wisc.edu/~tbenson/IMC10_Data.html)).

+The suffix '_avd'  means we add some advanced features (e.g. adjusting interarrival-time to mimic different level of load/demand, and different number of servers).

+  `python traffic_gen_EDUx_adv.py -h` for help.

+For EDU1, the number of servers should be larger than 203 (which is the ground truth in training data).
+And for EDU2, the number of servers should be larger than 233.

+When a larger n is chosen, we use the `nearest neighbor upscaling method`  (just like upscale an image, we upscale the traffic matrix) to spread the pixels (servers) out and fill in the holes by copying the flow patterns from the closest pixels.

+#### For EDU1 & EDU2 (Deprecated)

+We use trained model by *Lomas (APNet`22)* to generate two real world datacenter traces ([EDU1 and EDU2](https://pages.cs.wisc.edu/~tbenson/IMC10_Data.html)).

 `python traffic_gen_EDUx.py -h` for help.

-We are working on some advanced features (e.g. adjusting interarrival-time to mimic different level of load/demand), these features will be available in `traffic_gen_EDUx_adv.py`

 ## Traffic format